 No members of the University community shall engage in retaliation in response to the filing of a report of University-related misconduct.

 The University will make every reasonable effort to stop retaliation immediately, to conduct a complete and thorough investigation of alleged acts of retaliation in a timely manner, and to sanction the perpetrators of retaliation as appropriate.
-For victims of substantiated retaliation, the University will provide redress by returning the reporter to the working or academic conditions they would have been in absent retaliation, where appropriate and reasonable.
+For impacted parties of substantiated retaliation, the University will provide redress by returning the impacted party to the working or academic conditions they would have been in absent retaliation, where appropriate and reasonable.

-The act of a good-faith report of University-related misconduct shall not be used to make a decision to the reporter's or other covered individual's detriment, or to subject the reporter or other covered individual to harassment such that it creates a hostile work or educational environment.
+The act of a good-faith report of University-related misconduct shall not be used to make a decision to the detriment of the impacted party, any third-party reporter, or other covered individual, or to subject any of these individuals to harassment such that it creates a hostile work or educational environment.

-To encourage and protect reporters, it is University policy that no reference to the good-faith report of University-related misconduct shall be made in personnel files, letters of recommendation, performance appraisals, or any other permanent evaluative documents without the consent of the reporter.
-To the extent that it is possible to do so, the identity of the reporter and complainant will remain confidential.
+To encourage and protect impacted parties and third-party reporters, it is University policy that no reference to the good-faith report of University-related misconduct shall be made in personnel files, letters of recommendation, performance appraisals, or any other permanent evaluative documents without the consent of the impacted party or third-party reporter.
+To the extent that it is possible to do so, the identity of the impacted party and any third-party reporter will remain confidential.